 PTSD and wellbeing in the COVID era

-In this podcast, Dr Sue Walwyn interviews Professor Dame Clare Gerada and Professor Sir Simon Wessely about wellbeing and how we can support anaesthetists with wellbeing at work, particularly in light of the pressures during the COVID-19 pandemic.
+In this episode of Anaesthesia on Air, Dr Sue Walwyn interviews Professor Dame Clare Gerada and Professor Sir Simon Wessely about wellbeing and how we can support anaesthetists with wellbeing at work, particularly in light of the pressures during the COVID-19 pandemic.

 President ,SEAUK and Training Programme Director (TPD) for West Yorkshire